Dvd2112/Dvd2112/README.md

 - 🔭 I’m currently working on personal projects that use languages such as PHP, Java, and Flutter.
 - 🌱 I study at UTFPR and currently study languages such as PHP, Java, and JavaScript.
 - 🖥️ I am a technician in Software Development and currently pursuing a bachelor's degree in Information Systems
-- ♟️ I am also a chess instructor.

-##

 ##
 <div style="display: inline_block"><br>